GSA/fpki-guides/pages/fpki_certificate_profiles.md

 permalink: /certprofiles/
 ---

-The certificate profiles for the _X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework_<sup>[1](#1)</sup> have been simplified to increase compatibility across federal and other PKI communities.
-They specify the updated settings for the X.509 v3 certificates and v2 certificate revocation lists (CRLs) issued under this policy.
+The certificate profiles for the _X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework_<sup>[1](#1)</sup> have been simplified to increase compatibility across federal and other PKI communities.<sup>[2](#2)</sup> They specify the updated settings for the X.509 v3 certificates and v2 certificate revocation lists (CRLs) issued under this policy.
 They also give guidance for certificates issued under other Certificate Policies that are cross-certified with the Federal Bridge Certification Authority (FBCA).
-(These profiles will be published in the upcoming X.509 Certificate and CRL Extensions Profile for the Shared Service Providers [SSP] Program, FBCA, and PIV-Interoperable [PIV-I].)

-**Note:**&nbsp;&nbsp;Certificate profile formats and semantics are defined by X.509 and further described in RFC 5280.<sup>[2](#2)</sup> These profiles state where they deviate from RFC 5280.
+**Note:**&nbsp;&nbsp;Certificate profile formats and semantics are defined by X.509 and further described in RFC 5280.<sup>[3](#3)</sup> These profiles state where they deviate from RFC 5280.

 ## Certificate and CRL Extensions Profile Worksheets